Ani2194/DrinkingWatModel/README.md

-# DrinkingWatModel
-A predictive model for drinking water supply for a small neighbourhood in stockholm The data for the same is given in files named Tl, Local precipitation and Level.
+To plot and analyse the stormwater discharge for a rain events for a particular neighbourhood in gothernburgh.
+The data for the same is given in the Leve, local precipitation and Tl files.
+In this analysis a prediction of total discharge is done in a pipe using the manning's equation.